unixorn/git-extra-commands/README.md

 ### Pre-requisites

+A relatively recent version of git.
 The version of git Apple includes in OS X is stale. `brew install git` if you're on OS X.

 ### Antigen